izzthedude/Ignorem/.github/PULL_REQUEST_TEMPLATE/Default.md

 ## Description

-Generally describe this MR in one concise sentence.
+Generally describe this PR in one concise sentence.

-Then, elaborate on what you've done in this MR.
+Then, elaborate on what you've done in this PR.

-### Subtitle

-Use subtitles if needed to better organise this MR description.

 ## Screenshots

 In case of UI changes, include screenshots of the UI elements you've created/changed.

 ## Checklist

-Check on the relevant boxes.

 - [ ] I have self-reviewed my code and tested that it works as intended
 - [ ] This is a new feature